 The text does not mention the role of the father during pregnancy or promote participation of the partner.

-There is no discussion on how the Pre-Conception and Pre-Natal Diagnostic Techniques (PCPNDT) Act (2003) is confused with the Medical Termination of Pregnancy (MTP) Act, thus targeting abortion services rather than targeting sex determination by commonly using the term ‘sex selective abortions’.
+There is no discussion on how the Pre-Conception and Pre-Natal Diagnostic Techniques (PCPNDT) Act (amended in 2003) is confused with the Medical Termination of Pregnancy (MTP) Act, thus targeting abortion services rather than targeting sex determination by commonly using the term ‘sex selective abortions’.

 Textbook of Forensic Medicine and Toxicology: